indeedeng/iwf/README.md

 - InitialIntervalSeconds: 1
 - MaxInternalSeconds:100
 - MaximumAttempts: 0
+- MaximumAttemptsDurationSeconds: 0
 - BackoffCoefficient: 2

 Where zero means infinite attempts.

+Both MaximumAttempts and MaximumAttemptsDurationSeconds are used for controlling the maximum attempts for the retry policy.
+MaximumAttempts is directly by number of attempts, where MaximumAttemptsDurationSeconds is by the total time duration of all attempts including retries.
+It will be capped to the minimum if both are provided.

 #### Persistence loading policy